 Access to a car is observed to have a considerable impact on travel behaviour.
-Nationally in 2019, people in households travel only around half the milage of people in households with one car, and only a third of the milage of people in households with multiple cars - yet still spend 87% and 77% of the time travelled by those groups.
+Nationally, in 2019, people in households without a car travelled only around half the mileage of people in households with one car, and only a third of the milage of people in households with multiple cars - yet still spend 87% and 77% of the time travelled by those groups.

 Nationally, people without access to cars are also more dependent on other modes of transport, as illustrated in the table below.
-This is especially significant in respect of bus usage.
+This is especially significant in respect of bus usage

-Variance between people in households without access to cars compared to general population (NTS, 2019)
+Variance between people in households without access to cars compared to general

+population (NTS, 2019)

-, , , Absolute mileage Proportion of total mileage
+Absolute mileage Proportion of total mileage

-Car (including as passenger) -85% -67%
+Car (including as passenger ) -85% -67%

 Walk +39% +293%

 Cycle +32% +267%

 Bus +149% +853%

 Rail -13% +119%

-Unfortunately, no data or evidence is available in respect of transport inequalities relating to gender re-assignment, marriage & civil partnership or pregnancy & maternity.
+Unfortunately, no data or evidence is available in respect of transport inequalities relating to gender re-assignment, marriage & civil partnership or pregnancy & maternity and the response to the consultation did not reveal any notable differences in response from these groups.